-Three finalists have been selected for the 2022 Pennsylvania Leopold Conservation Award®.
+Two finalists have been selected for the 2023 Pennsylvania Leopold Conservation Award®.

 The finalists are:

-“Farm Credit is proud to play a role in recognizing these three outstanding Pennsylvania producers,” said Tom Truitt, Horizon Farm Credit CEO.
-“The annual Leopold Conservation Award honors leaders within the agriculture industry who are paving the way for a successful future, and this year’s finalists are certainly accomplishing that goal.
-We look forward to the bright futures that lie ahead for their businesses and the communities they impact.”
+“Farm Credit is proud to play a role in recognizing these outstanding Pennsylvania producers,” said Tom Truitt, Horizon Farm Credit CEO.
+“The annual Leopold Conservation Award honors leaders within the agriculture industry who, through their thoughtful investments and conscientious practices, are contributing to the quality of our environment, now and in the future.
+This year’s finalists are certainly accomplishing that goal.
+We look forward to the bright futures that lie ahead for their operations and the communities they impact.”

 “These award finalists are examples of how Aldo Leopold’s land ethic is alive and well today.
 Their dedication to conservation shows how individuals can improve the health of the land while producing food and fiber,” said Kevin McAleese, Sand County Foundation President and CEO.